 Note: By disabling this feature, you may sometimes miss certain notifications from Universal apps.

-Delete the Groove Music app with Powershell
+Delete the Groove Music App

 If you’re having high CPU usage problems, the problem is probably caused by the Groove Music app.

 Some users have reported that this application is the cause of Runtime Broker’s high CPU usage and to fix this, you need to remove it.

 Since this is a Universal app, you will need to perform its deletion in PowerShell.
 To do that, you need to follow these steps:

 Step 1: In the search bar, enter the keyword windows powershell.
 From the list of results, right-click Windows PowerShell and select Run as administrator.